syncfusion-content/xamarin-docs/Xamarin/Chips/Customization.md

 ![SfChipGroup with SelectionIndicatorColor](images/customization_images/chipgroup_selectionindicatorcolor_image.png)

- N> Default value of SelectionIndicatorColor is [`Color.White`]
+N> The default value of SelectionIndicatorColor is [`Color.White`].

 ## ChipImageWidth

-The `ChipImageWidth` to customize the width of icon image in SfChipGroup.
+The [`ChipImageWidth`] property customizes the width of icon image in the SfChipGroup.

 {% tabs %}